Click the “+” to shop products in the image above

 Click product image to shop

 To film sit-down videos for YouTube and shoot photos for my blog, I use the Canon EOS Rebel T5i EF-S 18-55 IS STM Kit.
 When I first got this camera, I used the kit lens for a few years but later upgraded to the Canon EF 50mm f/1.8 STM Lens for closeup beauty product photography.
 It’s a fixed lens that creates a beautifully blurred background, so it’s perfect for getting crisp product shots (example shots here).
-Often referred to as the “nifty fifty” for it’s lower price tag, it’s a really affordable option for the level of quality you get.
-I recently graduated to the Sigma 35mm F1.4 Art DG HSM Lens for Canon and I am obsessed.
+Often referred to as the “nifty fifty” for its lower price tag, it’s a really affordable option for the level of quality you get.
+I recently upgraded to the Sigma 35mm F1.4 Art DG HSM Lens for Canon and I am obsessed.
 It’s what I’ve been shooting all of my content (videos and photos) with lately and the quality of this lens is unreal.
-The images and video quality is so sharp and I couldn’t be happier with my purchase (example shots here).
+The images and video quality are so sharp and I couldn’t be happier with my purchase (example shots here).

 For beginners, I would recommend any camera in the Canon Rebel series as they take good quality photos and videos and are priced reasonably compared to the intermediate and pro-level cameras which can start at $2K and go much higher.
 Once you learn how to use the camera and all of the different features/settings, then I’d recommend upgrading your lens to something sharper.